abhinav-bohra/Ford-Fulkerson-Algorithm/README.md

 # Ford-Fulkerson-Algorithm
-My implementation of Ford–Fulkerson algorithm to solve the famous Max-Flow Problem
+My implementation of Ford–Fulkerson method for computing the maximum flow in a flow network using he Edmonds–Karp algorithm.